patmorin/patmorin.github.io/problems/gridobstacle.md

 ## 2-Connected Outerplanar Graphs

 <div class="thm">
-  Every 2-connected outerplanar graph has a straight-line non-blocking grid-obstacle representation in which all vertices appear on the outer face.
+  Every 2-connected outerplanar graph has a straight-line non-blocking grid obstacle representation in which all vertices appear on the outer face.
 </div>

 <div class="proof" markdown="1">
   Let $G$ be a 2-connected outerplanar graph.
 The proof is by induction on the number of chords of $G$.
-If $G$ has no chords, then it is a cycle and we can easily find a grid-obstacle representation that looks like a lightning-bolt (if the number of vertices is even) or like a lightning bolt with a blunt end of the number of vertices is odd.
+If $G$ has no chords, then it is a cycle and we can easily find a grid obstacle representation that looks like a lightning-bolt (if the number of vertices is even) or like a lightning bolt with a blunt end of the number of vertices is odd.

   Assume that $G$ therefore has at least one chord.
 Then $G$ has a chord $xy$ such that $G\setminus\\{x,y\\}$ has one component that is a path.
 Therefore, there is a path $x=v_0,\ldots,v_k=y$ on the outer face of $G$ and $v_i$ has degree 2 for all $i\in\\{1,\ldots,k-1\\}$.
 Now, apply the inductive hypothesis to obtain a non-blocking grid-representation of $G\setminus\\{v_1,\ldots,v_{k-1}\\}$.
 Suppose, without loss of generality that, in this representation, $y\in Q_0(x)$, so $y$ is above and to the right of $x$, and that the face to the left of $xy$ is an interior face.